wedesoft/www.wedesoft.de/_posts/2019-11-29-rigid-body-game-physics-4.md

 The following article is partially based on [Hubert Eichner's article on inequality constraints][1].

 ## Inequality Constraints for Colliding Contacts
-A colliding contact has a significant negative speed.
+At a colliding contact the relative speed of the two objects is negative.
-I.e. a contact is a colliding (and not a resting) contact if the relative speed at the contact point is below a small negative threshold.
+I.e. a contact is a colliding (and not a resting) contact if the normal speed at the contact point is below a small negative threshold.
 Colliding contacts have restitution, i.e. the collision is partially elastic and the two objects will separate after the collision.
 The colliding contacts and affected joints are handled using a special time step of zero duration.
-The inequality constraint is
+Again the inequality constraint is
 {% latex %}
 $\dot{C}=Ju+b\ge 0$
 {% endlatex %}
 The linear and angular components of *J* are the same as for a resting contact.
-The correction term *b* depends on the initial normal speed at the contact point *vn* and the restitution coefficient *ε*:
+The correction term *b* however depends on the initial normal speed at the contact point *vn* and the restitution coefficient *ε*:
 {% latex %}
-$b = max(\epsilon v_n, 0) $
+$b = max(-\epsilon v_n, 0) $
 {% endlatex %}

 ## Sequential Impulses for Collisions